norbertoj1029/video-filter/README.md

 Important: Due to cross-origin security, there are some limitations:

-- Keyboard shortcut only work when focus is outside the video frame
+- Keyboard shortcuts only work when focus is outside the video frame
 - To use effectively:
   1. Zoom the page if needed (two-finger gesture) but don't toggle full screen
   2. Click just outside the video frame to ensure the shortcut works